 Life in France: One Stinky Cheese at a Time A Year in Cheese (Kazz Regelman)

 A mass produced commercial (“industrial”) cheese, manufactured by a large company with a complete advertising campaign.

 This semi soft wheel of cheese, curiously like a springy hockey puck is never over ripe, with a pleasant chewy quality and a delicious rind.

 Some might look forward to their first taste of European butter on a baguette when arriving in Paris.
-For me, it’s Chausse aux Moines on a baguette, slathered with Dijon style mustard.
+For me, it’s Chausse aux Moines on a baguette, slathered with strong Dijon style mustard.

 Cheese Snobs will dismiss me, but for an American, Chaussée aux Moines is superior to Kraft, Cracker Barrel or the supermarket’s generic cheeses.
-When my traveling companion ate it, she decsribed it as stinky.
+When my traveling companion ate it, she described it as stinky.

 Then we move on to the other more authentic French cheeses

 Some speak of French Wine

 how in France, a glass of wine is less cheaper than a soft drink